tysisnice/how-to-npm/README.md

-Hello all, this is a readme file lololll
+Hello all, this is a readme file lololll# how-to-npm